 Help Desk mission and vision statements should incorporate the goals and objectives of the business.

 You first should completely understand what your business owner or executive committee ultimately envisions the goals and objectives of the business to be.
 Then determine what your Help Desk teams mission is in meeting those goals and objectives.
-The mission statement should be written from the customer’s perspective, be very specific, and it should fit with the vision for the business.
-The mission should answer five questions:
+The help desk or service desk mission statement should be written from the customer’s perspective, be very specific, and it should fit with the vision for the business.
+The help desk or service desk mission statement should answer five questions:

 What do we do?